cobilab/cryfa/README.md

 There is a copy of file "in.fq" in `example/` directory.
 Options are described in the following sections.

+**Warning**
-Note that the maximum file size supported by Cryfa is 64 GB.
+The maximum file size supported by Cryfa is 64 GB.
 For larger files, you can split them, e.g. by "split" command in Linux, and encrypt each chunk.
 After the decryption, you can concatenate the chunks, e.g. by "cat" command.

 ## Input file format